StockNews.com Begins Coverage on Altisource Asset Management (NYSEAMERICAN:AAMC)

-StockNews.com assumed coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report released on Monday morning.
-The firm issued a hold rating on the asset manager’s stock.
+StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research report report published on Thursday.
+The brokerage issued a hold rating on the asset manager’s stock.

 Institutional Investors Weigh In On Altisource Asset Management